Contributing Researchers: Dr. Chris Willenborg, Sid Darras, Eric Johnson, and Dr. Dilshan Benaragama

 - Incorporating winter cereals and cover crops into rotation does not appear to have any effect on reducing weed competition for pea crops.

-- Increasing field pea seeding rates to a minimum of 120 seeds/m2 while using both a pre-emergence herbicide with residual activity and choosing a naturally competitive pea cultivar is an effective weed control strategy.
+- Increasing field pea seeding rates to at least 120 seeds/m2, using a pre-emergence herbicide with residual activity, and selecting a naturally competitive pea cultivar are effective weed control strategies.

 - Field peas show reasonable tolerance to the active ingredient pyridate (Group 6).
-More research is required, however, to determine if it can become an effective post-emergence herbicide in field peas.
+However, more research is required to determine whether it can become an effective post-emergence herbicide in field peas.

 Study 1: Integrating winter cereals and cover crops for weed management in field pea